brenoslivio/BAGECO2025/README.md

 ## Acknowledgements

-If you the code for MathFeature in your work, we would appreciate citations to the following paper:
+If you use the code for MathFeature in your work, we would appreciate citations to the following paper:

 ```bash
 @article{10.1093/bib/bbab434,